 Every Hangover Cure from Three Sheets

-Below we cover the place where the hangover occurred, what caused it, the corresponding hangover cure (when mentioned), and (if possible) how well it worked just in case you ever find yourself in a similar predicament.
+Below we cover the place where the hangover occurred, what caused it, the corresponding hangover cure (when mentioned), and, whenever possible, how well the hangover cure worked just in case you ever find yourself in a similar predicament.

 1. Belgium: Zane drinks a chocolate beer, a 22 proof beer, and booze made from made with Brussels sprouts.

 Hangover Cure: On the show, the hangover cure was chocolate.
 Did it work?
 Well, Zane said he didn’t have a hangover anymore, so yes?
 However, in the “Belgium” section in the book, there wasn’t a single mention of chocolate as a hangover cure, but instead the remedy was the standard Belgian fare of mussels & fries with a splash of vinegar.
 Effectiveness score?
 2-out-of-3 sheets.